-On 1st October 2018, The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 come into force.
-These regulations will replace a number of pieces of existing legislation set to be repealed at the end of 2018 and will provide a new single licensing regime for a number of animal licensing activities.
+On 1st October 2018, The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 came into force.
+These regulations replace a number of pieces of existing legislation set to be repealed at the end of 2018 and will provide a new single licensing regime for a number of animal licensing activities.

 Those undertaking the following activities will need to be licensed under the new regime:

 - Providing or arranging for the provision of boarding for cats or dogs (including day care)

 - Breeding dogs